spinnaker/spinnaker/docs/commands.md

 #### Parameters
  * `--auto-run`: This command will generate a script to be run on your behalf.
 By default, the script will run without intervention - if you want to override this, provide "true" or "false" to this flag.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
+ * `--flush-infrastructure-caches`: (*Default*: `false`) WARNING: This is considered an advanced command, and may break your deployment if used incorrectly.

+This flushes infrastructure caches (clouddriver) after the deploy succeeds.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--omit-config`: (*Default*: `false`) WARNING: This is considered an advanced command, and may break your deployment if used incorrectly.

 This guarantees that no configuration will be generated for this deployment.
 This is useful for staging artifacts for later manual configuration.
  * `--service-names`: (*Default*: `[]`) When supplied, only install or update the specified Spinnaker services.